Difegue/TVC-16/content/061-stylophone-27.md

 The bitrot will probably get to it next year, but for now?
 I guess I can enjoy the last Microsoft IDE that doesn't have a bloody chatbot<sup id="ref-3">[***](#note-3)</sup> built into it.

+With the new action button™️ on iPhones now, I should add Shortcuts to the iOS app at some point...

 #